 Park roads are narrow with heavy summer traffic.
 Helmets are required.
 The Westside Road and the Carbon River Road, provide good bicycling opportunities.
 However, the Carbon River Road is very rough and caution is advised.
 Bicycles are not permitted on any park trails.

-5. What kind of is available in the park?
+5. What kind of winter recreation is available in the park?